-Micro-protocols were first introduced in the x-kernel [7], and have since been used in a variety of systems, including group communication systems such as Ensemble [5], Horus [16], JavaGroups [3], Cactus [6] and Appia [10].
-Ensemble, Horus, JavaGroups and Appia [5, 16, 3, 10] follow a strictly vertical stack composition, where events must pass through all layers in the stack.
-In the Horus system, a protocol accelerator [15] implements optimizations that reduce the effects of protocol layering.
+Micro-protocols were first introduced in the x-kernel [7],

+and have since been used in a variety of systems, including group communication systems such as Ensemble [5], Horus [15], JavaGroups [2], Cactus [6] and Appia [10].
+Ensemble, Horus, JavaGroups and Appia follow a strictly vertical stack composition, where events must pass through all layers in the stack.
+In the Horus system, a protocol accelerator [14] implements optimizations that reduce the effects of protocol layering.
 The limitation of these optimization techniques is that the set of protocols to be bypassed must be well-defined, and the optimizations were hand-coded into the protocol stack.
-Thus, it reduces the configurability of the micro-protocol framework.
-Similar optimizations are also feasible with the Ensemble system [5].
-Both Appia [10] and JavaGroups [3] are also based on micro-protocols in its purest form, since none of the optimizations implemented in Horus and Ensemble are available.
-That means that every event has to pass through all intermediate layers, even though the event is not being processed by all of the layers.
-The Cactus [6] micro-protocol framework is conceptually similar to the protocol composition framework discussed in this paper.
+Thus, it reduces the configurability of the microprotocol framework.
+Similar optimizations are also feasible with Ensemble.
+Both Appia and JavaGroups are also based on micro-protocols in its purest form, since none of the optimizations implemented in Horus and Ensemble are available.
+That means that every event has to pass through all intermediate layers, even when the event is not being processed by all of them.
+The Cactus micro-protocol framework is conceptually similar to the protocol composition framework discussed in this paper.
 Each layer has to register its interest in the events of other layers, and protocols can be constructed according to formal rules, such as a dependency graph.
 Thus, such a protocol stack does not follow a strict vertical composition.
 An advantage of the Jgroup protocol framework over JavaGroups, Appia and the Cactus system is type-safety.
 Events are passed by means of method calls on a set of well-defined interfaces for the various modules (layers), whereas other systems have to implement a common handler method in each layer which takes care of demultiplexing the received events based on the type of the events.
 In Jgroup, events are passed directly to the appropriate event handler.
 Another advantage of Jgroup over the Cactus system is the possibility to specify interception rules, enabling a module to delay and/or modify events from another module.
 The SAMOA [12] framework is also conceptually similar to the approach in this paper.
 The main differences are that SAMOA supports concurrency and asynchronous stack internal interactions, whereas Jgroup uses synchronous interactions and leaves concurrency a non-framework issue.
 Synchronous interaction is a simpler approach, and makes it easier for developers to write protocol modules.
-Both the Neko [14] protocol prototyping framework and Jgroup/ARM uses an approach based on dependency injection [4].
+Both the Neko [13] protocol prototyping framework and Jgroup/ARM uses an approach based on dependency injection [4].
+Kompics [3] use generics to ensure strongly typed channels for event delivery, but does not leverage dependency injection for connecting components, and thus protocol developers need to manually connect components.